 An advanced spider suit will incorporate orthotics into the therapy to promote proper form and combat high muscle tone.

 Generally, the suit consists of a vest, shorts, knee pads, and shoes.

 It helps ensure that the body is in proper alignment as your child practices their movements.

 So what makes spider therapy effective for children with cerebral palsy?

-Children’s brains have greater levels of plasticity than adult brains, so the earlier you try to correct their motor imbalances, the easier it’ll be.
+Children’s brains have greater levels of plasticity than adult brains, which makes it easier for them to learn new movements to replace their motor impairments.

 Therefore, spider therapy encourages your child to perform lots of repetitions, which is essential for training the brain to adapt.